quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part99_16.3_Chaotic_Ex.md

 #### Driving Frequency and Resonance
 Background context explaining how driving frequency affects the behavior of a pendulum, including resonances and beating patterns.

-:p How does changing the driving frequency (\(\omega\)) affect a chaotic pendulum?
+:p How does changing the driving frequency ($\omega$) affect a chaotic pendulum?
 ??x
-Changing the driving frequency \(\omega\) can reveal resonance phenomena in a chaotic pendulum.
-When the driving frequency is close to the natural frequency \(\omega_0\), the system exhibits resonances, leading to large-amplitude oscillations.
+Changing the driving frequency $\omega $ can reveal resonance phenomena in a chaotic pendulum.
+When the driving frequency is close to the natural frequency$\omega_0$, the system exhibits resonances, leading to large-amplitude oscillations.
 Additionally, beating patterns may emerge as the driven and natural frequencies are not exactly equal.

-To observe this behavior, you would typically vary \(\omega\) slightly around \(\omega_0\) and record the resulting phase space trajectories or time series data.
+To observe this behavior, you would typically vary $\omega $ slightly around$\omega_0$ and record the resulting phase space trajectories or time series data.
 For example:

 ```java
 // Pseudocode to vary driving frequency